 During the early stages of stroke rehabilitation, patients usually make rapid gains in function.
-After a few months, however, progress may stall.
+After a few months, however, progress may slow or stall.
 Therapists call this the plateau phase.

 The stroke recovery plateau is a common phase that most survivors experience.
 But contrary to popular belief, it does not mean that your recovery has ended.
 In fact, it is possible to push through a plateau after stroke and regain more functions.